Abfernandes/To_Do_List/README.md

 # To_Do_List
-Simple and basic to-do-list website .
+Simple and basic to-do-list website using HTML, CSS and JavaScript.